Price-to-Sales Ratio (P/S)

 What Is the Price-to-Sales Ratio?

-Why P/S Matters
+Why It Matters for Traders

 Frequently Asked Questions

-▶What is a reasonable P/S ratio?
+▶What is a good P/S ratio for a stock?

 Price-to-Sales Ratio (P/S) is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Price-to-Sales Ratio (P/S) is influencing current positions.